squashql/squashql/documentation/QUERY.md

 const gtRatio = comparisonMeasureWithGrandTotal("gt ratio", ComparisonMethod.DIVIDE, pop)
 ```

+`comparisonMeasureWithParentOfAxis`: same as `comparisonMeasureWithParent` but the list of ancestors is deduced at query
+time by what's on the axes.
+When not using the pivot table API, only using `Axis.COLUMN` makes sense.

+`comparisonMeasureWithTotalOfAxis`: same as `comparisonMeasureWithGrandTotalAlongAncestors` but the list of ancestors is
+deduced at query time by what's on the axes.
+When not using the pivot table API, only using `Axis.COLUMN` makes sense.

 ##### Group comparison - ColumnSet

 This type of comparison is mainly used for what-if comparison but not limited to it.
 It involves the creation of a new